blueshift-Jordan/GameHackingPython/README.md

  Nineteen     | Radio (sending strings
  Twenty       |

-Credit: Has course was created created by Chris Moss and Lloyd Harrison on behave of Blue{Shift] Coding
+Credit: This course was created created by Chris Moss and Lloyd Harrison on behave of Blue{Shift] Coding